-The OEMP covers internal traffic management and the loading and unloading of materials restricted to property boundary.
-This is managed well with a traffic management plan which has separate internal routes for deliveries and sales.
-Additionally there is a Transport Code of Conduct for which identifies routes used by vehicles entering and exiting the site, as well as expected driver behavior.
+The OEMP covers internal traffic management and the loading and unloading of materials restricted to the property boundary.
+This is managed through the implementation of a traffic management plan which has separate internal routes for deliveries and sales.
+Additionally there is a Transport Code of Conduct which identifies routes used by vehicles entering and exiting the site, as well as expected driver behavior.